F E A R O F B E L I E F

 Do not stop participating in groups like this.

 Keep asking questions, talking to friends, joining Bible studies -- praying and asking God to show Himself to you.

-If you want a Bible, I will Amazon one to your house.
+If you want a Bible, I have lots.
 If you have difficult questions, let’s talk.

 Believing can feel like a scary or overwhelming leap, but I believe that it is the most freeing, life-altering decision you could ever make.